CodeVA-Curriculum/polyscribe/README.md

 ### The `modules` Directory

 The `modules` directory contains all of the written material in the course.
-Course material should be organized into sub-directories, each corresponding to a Canvas module.
-These subdirectories should contain text material written into `.md` files in Markdown format, and a `metadata.yaml` file containing information about the module.
+Course material can be organized into sub-directories (often corresponding to Canvas modules).
+These subdirectories should contain text material written into `.md` files in Markdown format.
 When `polyscribe-canvas` renders the course material, it will convert the content in the `.md` files to HTML, and create a course element for each `.md` file.

 The `polyscribe-canvas` tool will generate a `manifest.json` file in your `modules` directory when it publishes your course content to Canvas. **Stage and commit this file to your `git` repository--it is required to avoid creating duplicate course elements when rendering your material on Canvas.**